 What Are the Cinque Terre Hiking Trails?

 The Cinque Terre — Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare — are five UNESCO-listed villages on the Ligurian coast of northwest Italy.
 The national park surrounding them contains over 120 km of marked trails ranging from easy cliff-side paths to demanding ridge routes along the Alta Via delle Cinque Terre.
-As of 2026, the Via dell'Amore between Riomaggiore and Manarola has fully reopened following a €23 million restoration after a 2012 rockslide — the most significant development for visitors since the park expanded its trail network in 2018.
+As of 2026, the Via dell'Amore between Riomaggiore and Manarola has fully reopened following a €23 million restoration after a 2012 rockslide — the most significant change in trail status since the park expanded its network in 2018.

-Sentiero Azzurro: What to Expect on the Blue Path
+Sentiero Azzurro Current Status: What to Expect on the Blue Path

-The Sentiero Azzurro (Trail 2) is the low-level coastal path connecting all five villages.
+The Sentiero Azzurro (Trail 2) is the low-level coastal path connecting all five villages, and its current status in 2026 is fully open.
 It is split into four sections of varying difficulty:

 - Via dell'Amore (Riomaggiore to Manarola): 1.7 km, 30 min, paved and flat — the easiest section, now fully restored.
 Entry fee: €5.